Ayisharinsi/Ex.No.10/README.md

    * **Example:**

-     * When generating a report about AI in healthcare, check:
+     * When generating a report about **Graph Neural Network-Based Money Laundering Detection**, check:

+       * Are the definitions of money laundering and AML accurate?
+       * Are the descriptions of GCN, GAT, GATv2, and GraphSAGE correct?
-       * Are the statistics from reliable sources?
+       * Are the transaction graph concepts correctly explained?
-       * Are the technologies currently available?
+       * Are the dataset details accurate?
-       * Are the claims supported by trustworthy references?
+       * Are the claims about suspicious transaction patterns supported by reliable sources?
+       * Are performance values based on actual experimental results?
-       * Are outdated facts avoided?
+       * Are outdated or unsupported claims avoided?

    * **Why is it useful?**

-     * Fact checking improves the reliability and credibility of the generated content.
+     * Fact checking improves the reliability and credibility of the generated content and prevents incorrect technical information from being included in the project report.

 6. **Tail Generation:**

    * **Extended Explanation:** Tail generation is used to continue and expand an existing response by adding more information, examples, explanations, or conclusions.

    * **Example:**

-     * For a case study: “Explain how AI-based learning systems can help students identify their weak areas and provide personalized learning recommendations.”
+     * For the proposed system:

+       * “Continue the methodology section by explaining how financial transactions can be represented as a graph using nodes and edges, how GNNs learn from neighboring nodes, and how suspicious transaction patterns can be detected.”

    * **Why is it useful?**

      * It adds depth to the content and prevents the generated response from being too short or superficial.